 Self-Evaluator helps you identify problems that could be impacting your thoughts, feelings, and behaviors.
 Information about these problems, and how to reach out for help is provided.

-On-campus mental health therapy services are available through partnership with Lutheran Social Services of MN (LSS).
+On-campus mental health therapy services are available through partnership with Lutheran Social Service of Minnesota (LSS).

-Following an initial interview with the Student Support Manager, you may be referred to the on-campus LSS mental health practitioner for short-term mental health counseling/therapy.
-Assistance in finding long-term mental health support is provided as needed.
+Following an initial interview with the Student Support Manager, you may be referred to a mental health practitioner.
+An on-campus LSS mental health practitioner for short-term mental health counseling/therapy.
+Assistance in finding alternative short-term or long-term mental health support is provided as requested or needed.

 Financial assistance is provided for students without medical insurance and for those with high deductible/high co-pay plans.